aitoroses/floxide/docs/examples/timer-node.md

 # Timer Node Example

-This example demonstrates how to use timer nodes in the Flowrs framework for scheduling and periodic execution.
+This example demonstrates how to use timer nodes in the Floxide framework for scheduling and periodic execution.

 ## Overview